statamic/v2-docs/content/pages/7.addons/2.classes/4.fieldtypes/index.md

 });
 ```

-### Props
+### Fieldtype Mixin

+This mixin provides some basics for you automatically.

-The three `props` are passed into your fieldtype by a parent fieldtype builder component.
-You have to include that array just like you see above.
+It gives you the three required `props` that are passed into your fieldtype by a parent fieldtype builder component.
 The `data` prop contains the field's value, the `name` prop is the name of the field in the fieldset, and the `config` props is the config from the fieldset.

+It also sets things up like data value change watchers.
+[See below for more information](#data-change-watcher).

 ### Data